booch/presentations/Booleans_Are_Easy/slides.md

 * Hit `P` for presenter notes.
     * Notes have links to things I reference.
     * Notes have more info than I'll talk about in some cases.
+* My Twitter is in the upper right corner if you want to tweet at/about me.

 ---
 class: middle, center, image-only